Xoralia: Policy lifecycle management

 The notification contains a default message, the name of the document, a direct link to the documents in Xoralia and a due date.

-Reminder notifications are sent 30, 15, 7 and 3, 2, 1 and 0 days before the due date, and a final notification is sent the day after the due date.Read more about notifications
+Notifications are sent 30, 14, 7, 3, 1 and 0 days before the due date, a notification is sent the day after the read by date and every 7 days thereafter.Read more about notifications

 Smart groups (automating notification)